kota7/ggshow/README.md

 ## Requirements

 - Python 3.5+
-- `Rscript` command and R environment with `ggplot2` package installed
+- `Rscript` command and the R environment with `ggplot2` package installed

 ## Functionalities

-- `ggshow`: Draw graph using ggplot2 on R and return the Image object that you can show on Jupyter notebook
+- `ggshow`: Draw graphs using ggplot2 on R and return the Image object that you can show on Jupyter notebook
-- `ggwrite`: Draw graph using ggplot2 on R and save it to a file.
+- `ggwrite`: Draw graphs using ggplot2 on R and save it to a file.
 - `%gg`, `%%gg`: ipython magic for drawing ggplot2 graph.